theGDM/theGDM/README.md

 - 📧 How to reach me: thegdm00@gmail.com.
 - 😄 Pronouns: theGDM, the G.
 - ⚡ Fun fact: I love Playing Cricket 🏏and Table Tennis 🏓.
-- 📷 Profile photo credit: <a href='https://pngtree.com/so/hacker'>hacker png from pngtree.com/</a>
+- 📷 GitHub profile picture credit: <a href='https://pngtree.com/so/hacker'>hacker png from pngtree.com/</a>

 <!-- Some badges are from https://github.com/Ileriayo/markdown-badges -->